-- the appliance will operate at maximum power. - unscrew the cap (1) and insert the combustion analyser sensor

-- Adjust the CO2 using an Allen wrench on the adjustment screw (2) on the gas valve, so as to obtain a value listed in the table.
-Going clockwise the CO2 diminishes, going anti-clockwise the CO2 increases.
+- the appliance will operate at maximum power. - unscrew the cap (1) and insert the combustion analyser sensor set the CO2 with a screwdriver on the regulation screw (2) placed on the gas valve, thus reaching the value reported on the table.